When we built our Outdoor Living Space Expansion, we designed it with the intention of incorporating a water feature. Mr. Frugalista and I

 The sound of the trickling water is so enjoyable and very relaxing!

 If you decide to build a Water Wall, I would love it if you emailed a picture (see the Contact Me page) so I can see it.
-I may feature it (with your permission) on my social media platforms!
+It may get added to this post and shared on my social media platforms!

-If you're interested in seeing how we turned Plant Pots Into A Water Fountain press HERE.
+You may also like how we turned Plant Pots Into A Water Fountain

 You will find this project linked to these fabulous link PARTIES.